When Homeschooling Is Hard

 This last reminder should really be the first step for Christian homeschooling parents.
 When you’re having a bad day, take it to the One who loves your kids even more than you do and who loves you more than you love your own kids.
 Sometimes just handing it all over to God is such a release for me.
 I know He’s got this, so I don’t have to keep stressing over it.

-How do you handle a bad homeschool day/week/month/year?
+How do you handle a lousy homeschool day?

 Sometimes on really bad days or days when I’m not feeling so well, we’ll find a good movie on Netflix, make some popcorn, and veg out for the day and just relax.
 The one thing that has helped to decrease the number of bad days in our homeschool the most has been for me to relax about needing to get EVERYTHING done that I’ve planned out.
 I’m a planner- there’s no way getting around that, so while I still plan everything for the whole year at once, I don;t freak out if something else comes up.
 Years ago when something would throw us off course, we would double up- sometimes even triple up- on work until everything was “caught up.”
 It always ended in tears, arguments, and complete frustration.
 Now, instead of catching up, I think to myself, “Is this really vital?”
 If the answer is no (which it usually is) we just skip it, unless it’s something we were really looking forward to doing.
 Then, we’ll usually replace something else with that.
 I just remind myself constantly- if they’re living, then they’re learning.
 They can’t be separated.

 “…if they’re living, then they’re learning.
 They can’t be separated.”